elunna/hackem/hackem_changelog.md

     - Added piercing screams that cause pain
 - (B) harpy
     - can start with jewelery.
-    - use primitive weapons, big bones/clubs, sometimes bows
+    - uses primitive weapons, big bones/clubs, sometimes bows
     - Added song attack that can paralyze from a distance.
     - Changed #chat voice to MS_SEDUCE (could be better...)
 - (B) byakhee